 Background

-Following the announcement in July 2022 of the below inflation pay increases for NHS staff, alongside a rising cost of living, a number of NHS unions are currently consulting their members for views on industrial action (indicative ballot), formally balloting (statutory ballot) or taking industrial action.
+Following the announcement in July 2022 of the below inflation pay increases for NHS staff, alongside a rising cost of living, a number of NHS unions have been consulting their members for views on industrial action (indicative ballot), formally balloting (statutory ballot) or taking industrial action.

-We are, however, aware of specific questions raised by paediatric trainees and SAS doctors through our Trainees Oversight Committee about what industrial action may mean for their training.
+We are aware of specific questions raised by paediatric trainees and SAS doctors through our Trainees Committee about what industrial action may mean for their training.
 We have therefore put together some information to help paediatric trainees navigate the current environment.

 This web page contains:

-- information to support trainees as nurses and advanced clinical practitioners consider strike action
+• information to support trainees as nurses and advanced clinical practitioners consider or take industrial action

 This is not an exhaustive list and there are a range of organisations that might be able to provide more support and answers to your questions, some of which are linked here.
 You may also wish to speak with your local training units to ensure your training continues.